TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/url-matching.md

 ## Migration notes

-Configuration of URL matching behavior was released in:
+Configuration of URL path matching behavior was released in:

 - Tyk Gateway 5.0.14
 - Tyk Gateway 5.3.5